romange/blog/content/post/simple_is_beatiful.md

  * Have you ever needed to debug an unresponsive Redis instance or a its OOM crash?
 How easy was it?

- * Have you ever observed connection overload events when multiple clients connect to your redis instance?
+ * Have you ever observed connection overload events when multiple clients connect to a redis instance?

-Fourteen years after Redis inception, we've established that the engineering community demands a simple, low-latency Redis-like API that compliments relational database.
-It does not mean that the community is ready to settle with fragile technology that is hard to manage.
-API simplicity does not mean that the foundation should be weak.
+Fourteen years after Redis's inception, we've established that the engineering community demands a simple, low-latency Redis-like API that compliments relational databases.
+However, the community is unlikely to settle with fragile technology that is hard to manage.
+API simplicity does not mean that the foundation should not be solid.

 I was fortunate to observe Redis and Memcached usage globally, so my opinion was shaped by looking at the whole range of workloads: